Access the interpretation

-- Usable ore which produces inventory, and
+- Usable ore which produces inventory.

 - Improved access to ore which will be mined in the future IFRIC 20 requires that:

-- Costs of stripping which provide benefit in the form of inventory are accounted for under IAS 2C
+- Costs of stripping which provide benefit in the form of inventory are accounted for under IAS 2C.

 - Costs of stripping which provide benefit in the form of improved access to ore are recognised as a non-current asset when certain criteria are met.
 Such an asset is initially measured at cost and subsequently carried at cost or revalued amount less depreciation / amortisation and impairment losses.

-IFRSs referred to by IFRIC 20
+IFRS accounting standards referred to by IFRIC 20

 In-depth analysis on a range of accounting issues.Access factsheets